2franix/cron-docker/README.md

       - ./crontab:/crontab
 ```

-See [the sample compose.yaml](examples/compose/compose.yaml) file in the examples folder.
+See [the sample compose.yaml](https://github.com/2franix/cron-docker/tree/main/examples/compose) file in the examples folder for a more detailed example.

 # Features